amir-zeldes/rstWeb/README.md

 ## Troubleshooting
 If you’re having trouble, it’s possible some permissions are set incorrectly, or that your server needs to be configured to execute the Python scripts.
 Otherwise, the entry point for the program is the script open.py.
 If you’re using the Apache configuration above, this acts as the directory index, so you can simply direct users to `http://.../<rstwebsdirectory>/`.

+### Upgrading
+If you have upgraded from an older version of rstWeb, it is recommended to click on admin -> database -> update schema (NOT ‘init DB’).
+This should not result in data loss, but backing up the rstweb.db is always a good idea.
+If new features are not working, you should also empty your browser cache to reload all css and javascript updates.